joshmarinacci/webxr-workshops/models/README.md

 Remix this [this example glitch project](https://webxr-workshop-gltf.glitch.me/).
 It contains a single entity with a duck model.
 The model is hosted on `https://vr.josh.earth/assets/models/`, where Josh has collected several models for you to use.

 Once you have a model in your scene you can perform simple animations using the `a-animation` component.
-Try making the duck rotate by adding this code:
+Try making the duck rotate by deleting the existing (duck) entity code and pasting in this code:

 ```html
 <a-entity gltf-model="#duck" position="0 1.5 -4">